vcarling/vcarling.github.io/projects.md

 ## Gamma Ray Emission Fom Radioactive Isobars

-This project was finished in fulfillment for the capstone laboratory course , PHYS 142W, at University of California, Riverside.
+This project was finished in fulfillment for the capstone laboratory course , **PHYS 142W**, at University of California, Riverside.

 ![Noise Fundamentals Setup](assets/img/gamma-ray.jpg)